Robust Local Polynomial Regression with Similarity Kernels: Introduction

 \section{Introduction}

 Local polynomial regression (LPR) is a powerful and flexible statistical technique that has gained increasing popularity in recent years due to its ability to model complex relationships between variables.
 Local polynomial regression generalizes the polynomial regression and moving average methods by fitting a low-degree polynomial to a nearest neighbors subset of the data at the location.
 The polynomial is fitted using weighted ordinary least-squares, giving more weight to nearby points and less weight to points farther away.
 The value of the regression function for the point is then obtained by evaluating the fitted local polynomial using the predictor variable value for that data point.
-LPR has good accuracy near the boundary and performs better than all other linear smoothers in a minimax sense \citep{Avery2010LiteratureRF}.
+Local linear and local polynomial estimators have favorable boundary behavior and strong minimax-efficiency properties under standard smoothness conditions \citep{Fan1993,Fan1996Local}.
 The biggest advantage of this class of methods is not requiring a prior specification of a function i.e. a parameterized model.
 Instead, only a small number of hyperparameters need to be specified such as the type of kernel, a smoothing parameter and the degree of the local polynomial.
 The method is therefore suitable for modeling complex processes such as non-linear relationships, or complex dependencies for which no theoretical models exist.
 These two advantages, combined with the simplicity of the method, makes it one of the most attractive of the modern regression methods for applications that fit the general framework of least-squares regression but have a complex deterministic structure.

 Local polynomial regression incorporates the notion of proximity in two ways.
 The first is that a smooth function can be reasonably approximated in a local neighborhood by a simple function such as a linear or low order polynomial.
 The second is the assumption that nearby points carry more importance in the calculation of a simple local approximation or alternatively, that closer points are more likely to interact in simpler ways than far away points.
 This is achieved by a kernel which produces values that diminish as the distance between the explanatory variables increase to model stronger relationship between closer points.